kalessil/phpinspectionsea/docs/security.md

 ### extract()

-The function imports variables from an array into the current scope.
-You can apply some rules to extraction process by providing second argument.
+The extract function imports variables from an array into the current scope.
+You can apply some rules to the extraction process by providing the second argument.
 ```php
 /* an example: we are protecting existing scope from modification */